frcdesign/FRCDesign.org/docs/design-fundamentals/fundamentals/hardwareStandards.md

 - 10-32 hardware uses a hole diameter of **0.196 inches** for a standard fit
 - 1/4-20 hardware uses a hole diameter of **0.257 inches** for a standard fit

+Include different kinds of hardware and where to buy them?